r-yabyab/Custom-NinjaScript-Files/strategies/cumStrat/README.md

 How it works:
 CumDelta val is always DeltaClose
-Price is triggered two bar after confirming
+For backtesting: Price is triggered two bars after confirming For live: Price triggered after 1 bar as shown in pic below

 ![alt text](../../etc/img/cumstrat.png)